max1220/SCPxp/README.md

 (optionally) install SSH server for easy access during setup `sudo apt install openssh-server`

+(optionally) setup sudo so you don't need to enter a password.

 Now you can use my scripts to perform the actual installation of the host system.